Travel is a delicate topic as many head out of town for the holidays

-While more people are heading to the airport to travel for the holidays the topic of travel itself is delicate.
+WICHITA, Kan.
+(KSNW) – While more people are heading to the airport to travel for the holidays, the topic of travel itself is delicate.

-That goes for Garcia and her group who can’t wait to get to Dallas, Texas.
+That goes for Garcia and her group who can’t wait to get to Dallas.

 “Since everybody can not be with their family this year this is what we are doing together,” Fred Leaper said.
 “My parents are 92 so we are not going to see them this year.”